Understanding Trauma and Healing Through Sunnah-Based Cupping Therapy

 The person remains in control

-Healing is not about reliving trauma — it is about restoring safety.
+Healing is not about reliving trauma; it is about restoring safety.

 The Role of Gentle, Non-Invasive Support

 Because trauma is stored at a nervous system level, approaches that are gentle and non-invasive are often better tolerated.
+These may include:

 Nervous system education